w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 ## Simple Payouts

-Polkadot and Kusama make stakers claim their rewards for past eras by submitting a transaction.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} makes stakers claim their rewards for past eras by submitting a transaction.
 This naturally leads to spreading out reward distribution, as people make transactions at disparate times, rather than updating the accounts of all stakers in a single block.

 Even if everyone submitted a reward claim at the same time, the fact that they are individual transactions would allow the block construction algorithm to process only a limited number per block